Call us for free consultation (435) 673-9990

 Total Loss

 Please know that the information above is given in generalities and that each case or claim is different.
-For that reason, if you have been in an accident, it is highly recommended that you speak with a qualified St. George personal injury lawyer.
+For that reason, if you have been in an accident, it is highly recommended that you speak with a qualified attorney.

 Utah law mandates No Fault coverage on all auto insurance policies issued in the state.
 Also known as Personal Injury Protection (PIP), No Fault insurance benefits you in four ways: